Amoreg/DeVops---Repos/PROJECT 09/lvm.md

 ####   Your 3-Tier Setup

-A Laptop or PC to serve as a client
+####   *  A Laptop or PC to serve as a client
-An EC2 Linux Server as a web server (This is where you will install WordPress) An EC2 Linux server as a database (DB) serve
+####   *  An EC2 Linux Server as a web server (This is where you will install WordPress)
+####   *  An EC2 Linux server as a database (DB) serve
-Create an AWS instance using RedHat Distribution
+######   1. Create an AWS instance using RedHat Distribution

-The EC2 instance will serve as a Web Server, create 3 volumes in the same AZ as the Web Srver EC2, each of 10GB.
+#####    The EC2 instance will serve as a Web Server, create 3 volumes in the same AZ as the Web Srver EC2, each of 10GB.

-Attach the three volumes one by one to your Webserver EC2 instance
+#####   2. Attach the three volumes one by one to your Webserver EC2 instance

 ![LVM](<IMAGES/01.png>)

+#####   Open up the Linux terminal to begin configuration

+#####  Use lsblk command to inspect what block devices are attached to the server.
+Notice names of your newly created devices.
+All devices in Linux reside in /dev/ directory.
+Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdp.